 The least granular dispatch proposed would be MIDAS based on a GHG signal derived from analysis of generation across a Default Load Aggregation Point.
 Moving right along the spectrum lies a cluster of proposals that would dispatch at the sub-lap level, including Distribution Load Shape, LSR 2.0 and P4LS.
 Further downstream sits CCP, dispatching at the Pnode and Market Integrated Distribution Service which envisions active dispatch by a Distribution System Operator at the circuit-level.
 A whisker stemming from MIDAS denotes that if the resource is aggregated and dispatched based on market prices (instead of GHG signals derived from system-wide facilities), more locational granularity could be achieved.

 There are several reasons to consider locational granularity of dispatch a key differentiator.
 First, market price signals are obscured if/when they are a compilation or average of nodal prices, as is the case for all proposals except CCP and Market Integrated Distribution Service.
 This averaging can diminish the impact (and investment in) nodal prices, which provide greater fidelity, leading to increased market efficiency.
 Second, granular dispatch can solve more problems.
 For example, if there is a local oversupply event happening in a load pocket in the north due to transmission constraints and a load shift resource that is dispatchable or targeted on a system basis is located in the south, it cannot relieve the oversupply condition.
 In addition, the increase in load in the south could have the negative effect of turning on generation in the south to serve the new increase in generation in that area.
-Ideally, you would need to have a resource that is able to increase load at the same node where the price is negative.
+Ideally, one would have a resource that is able to increase load at the same node where the price is negative.
 Third, providing local resource adequacy or distribution services will require corresponding targeted dispatch.
 To the extent those needs rise, so will the need for locationally sensitive dispatch.
 Underscoring this observation, PG&E’s XSP Pilot Report concludes, at scale, it will be “imperative” that Load Shift gets integrated with distribution planning and operations.

 With these advantages to greater locational granularity noted, achieving this objective comes at a cost.
 First, this filter narrows and/or divides the pool of customers available to provide Load Shift.
 Second, any Load Shift requires grid operators have insight into grid conditions at the grid edge, the ability to communicate dispatch signals, and assurances the resource will respond when called.
 Gaining these capabilities has been the focus of the Commission’s efforts to develop distribution services markets and remains a work in progress.